ShipEngine/connect-website/testing/create-shipment-domestic.md

 ### `createShipment_domestic` Parameters
 The following parameters are available for use in the `createShipment_domestic` test.
-You may specify one or more of these parameters in your `shipengine.config` file or allow the test to use the default values.
+You may specify one or more of these parameters in your `connect.config` file or allow the test to use the default values.

 {{testParamDetails(Params.fields)}}